stacksjs/stacks/packages/types/README.md

-# @ow3/hello-world-composable
+# Types

-This folder contains all of the library's composables.
+This folder contains all the packages' TypeScript types.
+Don't worry, these are created automatically while building the packages/running certain npm scripts.

 ## 💪🏼 Contributing